-- demonstrate how the proposed development meets the requirements outlined in the applicable Development Permit Area design guidelines.
-The underlying objectives need to be met for the building design, landscape design, streetscape and signage (as applicable). - F2.
-Building design, layout, finish and colour should be of a high quality that reflects traditional (e.g., fishing village) or contemporary West Coast architectural styles; - F3.
+All development applications need to meet the underlying objectives for the building design, landscape design, streetscape and signage (as applicable).

+F1.
+Building design, layout, finish and colour should be of a high quality that reflects traditional (e.g., fishing village) or contemporary West Coast architectural styles;

+- F2.
 Larger development should be broken up into smaller components.
 The image of any new larger building should be as a grouping of smaller pieces.
-Break up building massing by articulated building faces, stepping back whole or partial upper floors, and landscaping to soften the building appearance and present a human-scale presence at the pedestrian level; - F4.
+Break up building massing by articulated building faces, stepping back whole or partial upper floors, and landscaping to soften the building appearance and present a human-scale presence at the pedestrian level; - F3.
 Building frontage design (any building elevation facing a public street) and associated public realm enhancement must create an attractive pedestrian environment.

 Considerations include:

 - Easily identifiable building entrances;

 - Narrow commercial storefronts; and

 - Concentrating signage at pedestrian eye level.

-- F5.
-Parking shall be located at the rear of lots, if possible, and screened from street view with either a structure or landscaping, or where feasible, below
+F4.
+Parking shall be located at the rear of lots, if possible, and screened from street view with either a structure or landscaping, or where feasible, below grade;

-grade;

-- F6.
-Parking areas with more than 10 spaces should be broken into smaller groups, divided by landscaped areas and trees; - F7.
+F5.
+Parking areas with more than 10 spaces should be broken into smaller groups, divided by landscaped areas and trees;

+F6.
 Awnings, deep roof overhangs or colonnades should be incorporated into buildings to provide weather protection along sidewalks and at building entrances.
 These devices must be an integral part of the overall design;

-- F8.
+- F7.
 On corner sites, buildings must be designed with consideration for their visual prominence, potential function as landmarks and their ability to contain and define streets.
 Additionally, developments occurring at corner lots must consider their prominence within the streetscape hierarchy and include architectural detailing or massing which reflects this.
-All developments located at a corner must occupy that corner on both sides; - F9.
+All developments located at a corner must occupy that corner on both sides; - F8.
 The extensive use of blank walls, regardless of the material used, must be avoided.
-The visual impact of blank walls should be softened by using one or more of the following: - Architectural details and/or articulated façade; - Graphic or artistic illustration; - · Placement of doors and/or windows; and - Public seating and/or planters integrated into the façade.
+The visual impact of blank walls should be softened by using one or more of the following:

+- Architectural details and/or articulated façade;

+- Graphic or artistic illustration;

+- Placement of doors and/or windows; and

+- Public seating and/or planters integrated into the façade. - F9.
+Where adjoining properties have uses of different intensity (e.g. single family next to multi-family residential) or different types (e.g. residential next to commercial) an appropriate architectural, building and landscaping transition must be provided;

 - F10.
-Where adjoining properties have uses of different intensity (e.g. single family next to multi-family residential) or different types (e.g. residential next to commercial) an appropriate architectural, building and landscaping transition must be provided; - F11.
-Buildings should provide protection from rain (e.g. awnings, overhangs, canopies); - F12.
-The following exterior materials are encouraged: - Wooden posts and beams with visible fastenings; - Wood siding, planks, board-and-batten, shakes or shingles; - Corrugated or standing-seam sheet metal; - Weathering steel (e.g., Core-ten), aluminum, galvanized, zinc, copper or other non-reflective architectural metal elements, - Finished concrete: - Cementitious composite siding (e.g., Hardi-plank) when detailed to avoid large areas of flat panels; and, - Limited use of brick or local stone. - F13.
+Buildings should provide protection from rain (e.g. awnings, overhangs, canopies); - F11.
+The following exterior materials are encouraged: - Wooden posts and beams with visible fastenings; - Wood siding, planks, board-and-batten, shakes or shingles; - Corrugated or standing-seam sheet metal; - Weathering steel (e.g., Core-ten), aluminum, galvanized, zinc, copper or other non-reflective architectural metal elements, - Finished concrete; - Cementitious composite siding (e.g., Hardi-plank) when detailed to avoid large areas of flat panels; and, - Limited use of brick or local stone. - F12.
 As part of the building vernacular, not only of Ucluelet but the BC coast in general, sloped roofs are indicative of the climate and weather of the region.
 Sloped roofs with an angle no less than 30 degrees (7:12 pitch) are strongly encouraged.
-Exceptions may be considered for flat or curved roofs for significant sites and landmark buildings displaying exceptional architectural design; - F14.
+Exceptions may be considered for flat or curved roofs for significant sites and landmark buildings displaying exceptional architectural design;

+F13.
 Roof materials must be in keeping with the character of Ucluelet.
 This includes the use of cedar shake and shingle, asphalt roof tile, standing-seam or corrugated sheet metal.